narfdotpl/narf.pl/content/posts/mac-software-2022.md

 1. update the OS
 1. if this is a laptop, enable "tap to click" in trackpad settings
 1. if this is a laptop, enable Touch ID
+1. if this is a personal Mac, sign in with Apple ID
 1. [Things](https://culturedcode.com/things/)
 1. [Spotify](https://www.spotify.com/us/download/mac/)
 1. [SteerMouse](https://plentycom.jp/en/steermouse/download.php)